educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/07-tenant-configuration.md

 partitioning available workshops is required.
 This is because not all workshops should necessarily be accessible to all users of the lookup service.

-This mechanism for partioning available workshops is based around the concept of tenants.
+This mechanism for partitioning available workshops is based around the concept of tenants.

 For each configured tenant, rules can be specified as to which clusters and